nragland37/cpp-projects/README.md

 Welcome.
 Here, you'll find a collection of *C++ Projects*, notes, exercises, and examples, complete with clear descriptions and sample outputs.

 ## Makefile Instructions
-Custom Makefile is provided to simplify compiling, running, and cleaning up C++ projects with multiple source files and headers.
-It automatically detects all `.cpp` and `.h` files in the project directory.
+Makefile is provided to simplify projects with multiple source and header files.
+The Makefile detects all `.cpp` and `.h` files in the project directory, simplifying the compilation, execution, and cleanup processes.

 ### Commands:
 - **`make`**: Compile and generate the executable.